StephanHCB/go-mailer-service/README.md

 - Smaller binary, much smaller dependencies footprint
 - It relies on standard context, handler and middleware functions, fully compatible with golang's standard library.
 This makes it much easier to use third party middlewares.
-- Chi provides a number of [pre-made middlewares](https://github.com/go-chi)
+- Chi provides a number of [pre-made middlewares](https://github.com/go-chi).
+They have recently updated their documentation and the list is slowly growing.
+Besides, go-chi handlers are compatible with net/http, so a lot of third party middlewares will also work out of the box.

 Chi will be the framework of choice for me for future microservices.